ckucewicz/aircraft_safety_project/README.md

 ## Conclusion

 ### Limitations
 While this dataset offers valuable information, it only includes data on flights which were involved in an accident or incident.
 As a result, any flights that result in a completely safe flight are not part of this data.
-Because of this, the analysis was limited to simply making recommendations regarding the **_least risky_** aircrafts as opposed to recommendations of the safest aircrafts.
-A more comprehensive dataset including data on all flights (accidents and no accidents) would provide a more complete analysis with more informed recommendations about the safest aircrafts.
+Because of this, the analysis was limited to simply making recommendations regarding the _**least risky**_ aircrafts.
+In other words, the least risky aircraft might not be the safest aircraft from the pool of all possible aircrafts, but within the data we have access to we are restricted to equating the least amount of risk with being the safest aircraft.
+A more comprehensive dataset including data on all flights (accidents as well as no accidents) would provide a more complete analysis with more informed recommendations about the safest aircrafts.

 ### Recommendations
 This analysis leads to three recommendations for choosing the safest aircrafts: